4 Reasons Why Manufacturers Use Video Marketing

-The most effective content marketing strategies incorporate various types of content, allowing companies to reach users at different stages throughout the buying journey.
-Offering informative blogs, white papers, eBooks, infographics, case studies, calculators, checklists, and other forms of content not only helps garner new leads, but it also establishes you as a knowledgeable thought leader in your field.
-Developing fresh, new content can also improve your SEO rankings, making it easier for people to find your company.
+Offering informative blogs, white papers, eBooks, infographics, case studies, calculators, checklists, and other forms of content not only helps garner new leads, but also establishes you as a knowledgeable thought leader in your industry.

-While you may be providing an ample amount of written content for your site visitors, you might be missing one crucial component — videos.
-Increasingly important in today’s digital landscape, video content allows for efficient dissemination of complex information while providing interactive, engaging user experience.
+While you may be providing ample written content for your site visitors, you might be missing one crucial component — videos.
+Increasingly important in today's digital landscape, video content allows for efficient dissemination of complex information while providing an interactive, engaging user experience.

-Below are the four of the most compelling reasons to start incorporating video into your industrial inbound marketing campaign.
+Below are the four of the most compelling reasons to start incorporating video into your industrial inbound marketing campaigns.

 - 95% of a message is retained when a viewer watches a video versus only 10% when reading text